bullhornfixie/three.js-journey-advanced/26-code-structuring-for-bigger-projects/readme.md

 - Classes
 - Modules
 - Setting up classes for resizing canvas
+- `Singleton` a class that can only be instantiated once

 ## Classes
 - Classes allow us to use Object Orientated Programming (OOP)